-Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, and 2016.
+Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 If you are using an earlier version (Word 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Word, click here: Selecting Sentences.

-Word does not provide function keys for you to step through your document one sentence at a time.
-If you are used to a different word processor, you may consider such a capability rather important.
+You can create this capability yourself through the use of macros.
 The following macro, StepRightSentence, provides the capability to step through a document one sentence at a time toward the right.
 You can assign the macro either to a shortcut key or to a toolbar button.

 Sub StepRightSentence()